MogwaiMomo/capstone/README.md

 Notes:

 - you can make word-based or n-gram based dictionaries.
 Start with word-based.
-- once you have a freq-sorted list of words, you need to categorize as either 'confirm', 'suspect' or 'ignore'
+- once you have a freq-sorted list of words, you need to categorize as either 'confirm (included)', 'suspect (leftover)' or 'ignore (excluded)'
 - in order to categorize, we need to create a classification/clustering model